UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 summing the `amount - (amount * lpFeePct / 1e18)` for each relay.
 These should be sorted in descending order of `refundAmounts`.
 If two `refundAmounts` are equal, then they should be sorted by `relayer` address.

-If there are more than `MAX_LEAF_ARRAY_SIZE` `refundAddresses` for a particular `l2TokenAddress` then these should be split up into `MAX_LEAF_ARRAY_SIZE` element leaves (sorted as described above) with only the first leaf for a particular `l2TokenAddress` able to contain a nonzero amountToReturn.
+If there are more than `MAX_RELAYER_REPAYMENT_LEAF_SIZE` `refundAddresses` for a particular `l2TokenAddress` then these should be split up into `MAX_RELAYER_REPAYMENT_LEAF_SIZE` element leaves (sorted as described above) with only the first leaf for a particular `l2TokenAddress` able to contain a nonzero amountToReturn.

-Once these are computed for all relays, the leaves (or groups of leaves for > 25 elements) should be sorted by `chainId` as the primary index, then `l2TokenAddress` as the secondary index, and then the individual sorting of > `MAX_LEAF_ARRAY_SIZE` element groups as the tertiary sorting.
+Once these are computed for all relays, the leaves (or groups of leaves for > 25 elements) should be sorted by `chainId` as the primary index, then `l2TokenAddress` as the secondary index, and then the individual sorting of > `MAX_RELAYER_REPAYMENT_LEAF_SIZE` element groups as the tertiary sorting.
 Once these are sorted, each leaf can be given a `leafId` based on its index in the group, starting at 0.

 Once these leaves are constructed, they can be used to form a merkle root as described in the previous section.